It’s a Sin: Why The Pet Shop Boys Still Command Such Interest

 we were never being bored

 Honestly, I can still listen to most Pet Shop Boys songs without “being bored”.
 It’s not just the words, which are oblique and layered and acerbic, but also the music.
 The electropop band continues to seduce and entice, even as the duo are launching on a “greatest hits” tour in 2022.
 Why do they still invoke worldwide appeal?
 As The Economist puts it, the lyrics are lifted by “infectious beats, arresting key changes, swooning refrains and operative climaxes.”
 To top it all, the videos feature the deadpan, glazed looks of its singers.
-Who communicate the fatigue and tediousness of modernity as few others can.
+Who embody the fatigue and tediousness of modernity as few others can.

 References